 The Disability Act outlines the statutory timelines under which Assessments of Need under the Act must be completed.
 In summary, the assessment report must be completed within 6 months of the date the application was received.
-The HSE endeavours to meet the legislative obligations under the Act, however compliance with timeframes continues to prove difficult due to increased demand, case management complexity and access to resources.
+While the HSE endeavours to meet its legislative obligations under the Act, it has struggled to achieve compliance with these timeframes.
 In Q1 2025, 7% of assessments were completed within the timeframes set out in the Disability Act 2005 and accompanying Regulations.

-The total number of applications 'overdue for completion' at end of Q1 2025, now stands at 15,296 (including 1,055 applications for which an extended time-frame was negotiated with the parent on the grounds of there being exceptional circumstances as provided for in paragraph 10 of the regulations) which represents an increase of an 8% on the end 2024 figure of 14,221.
+The total number of applications 'overdue for completion' at end of Q1 2025, now stands at 15,296 (including 1,055 applications for which an extended time-frame was negotiated with the parent on the grounds of there being exceptional circumstances as provided for in paragraph 10 of the regulations) - which represents an increase of an 8% on the end 2024 figure of 14,221.
 This is largely due to the following:

 - A further 3,131 new applications were received in Q1 2025, a 20% increase on the figure for the same period last year of 2,603. - 1,412 AONs were completed in Q1 2025, a 65% increase on the same period in 2024 of 849.
 The percentage of these AONs that show 'No Disability' has increased from 15.8% in 2010 to 26% in Q1 2025.

-- The judgement in the case of CTM & JA v the HSE March 2022 found that the Preliminary Team Assessment (PTA) approach described in the HSE's SOP for Assessment of Need did not meet the requirements of the Disability Act.
+In 2023, 3205 AONs were completed and the number that showed "No Disability" were 849. - The judgement in the case of CTM & JA v the HSE March 2022 found that the Preliminary Team Assessment (PTA) approach described in the HSE's SOP for Assessment of Need did not meet the requirements of the Disability Act.
 The HSE is now required to deliver diagnostic assessments where necessary and appropriate as part of the AON. - The number of applications for AON under the Act has risen steadily since its implementation in June 2007, largely driven by the High Court ruling in 2009 which confirmed that eligibility for AON applies to persons born on or after 1st June 2002. - The non-commencement of the Education for Persons with Special Education Needs (EPSEN) Act (2004).
-The number of children aged five and over, and in addition of schoolgoing age, has risen steadily as a percentage of all applications received.
-At the end of 2011, the figure stood at 26%, while at end Q1 2025, this figure has increased to 70%. - The education system drives a significant proportion of AON demand.
+The number of children aged five and over, and in addition of school-going age, has risen steadily as a percentage of all applications received.
+At the end of 2011, the figure stood at 26%, while at end Q1 2025, this figure has increased to 70%.

+The education system drives a significant proportion of AON demand.
 It is noted that children may be recommended for an AON for reasons other than educational supports, as concerns about need for therapeutic interventions may be identified by school staff.
 The only statutory right to an AON process is under the Disability Act 2005.
 A disability diagnosis may be required to access certain educational supports and there is a need for a better understanding for families around the nature of an assessment required for educational purposes, specifically where the assessment is not required to be a statutory AON under the Disability Act 2005.

 The average duration of the assessment of need process per report completed in Quarter 1 2025 was 26.43 months.
+It is not possible to extrapolate information on each individual Assessment of Need completed.